A simple formula for the third integral of motion of disk-crossing stars in the Galaxy

 where $\sigma_{z}(R)$ is the $z$-velocity dispersion integrated over all $z$ and $c$ is some constant which varies between $3/2$ (exponential disk, $n\rightarrow\infty$) to $2$ (isothermal distribution, $n=1$).
 If we again assume that $h_{z}$ is a function of $R$, then

 which relates the vertical amplitudes of disk-crossing orbits to two mensurable quantities, $h_{z}$ and $\sigma_{z}$.
 Note that for the case of galactic disks represented by the luminosity profile (\ref{luminosity}) we have that $\Sigma_I(R)\propto h_z(R)\exp(-R/h)$ and the above expression reduces to (\ref{invariant-sec}).
-In this case, $\sigma_z(R)/h_z(R)$ will have an exponential dependence on $R$ with an e-folding of twice the luminosity scalelength, a result pointed out by \cite{vandedrkruit11} in the case of constant scaleheight.
+In this case, $\sigma_z(R)/h_z(R)$ will have an exponential dependence on $R$ with an e-folding of twice the luminosity scale length, a result pointed out by \citet{vandedrkruit11} in the case of constant scale height.